HiberGlobal/api/README.md

 (Note that this is a reduced example and you should consult the actual proto file for the actual, up to date definition.)

-This defines a service that has one rpc call, which expects and empty request object and returns a CurrentUser object.
+This defines a service that has one rpc call, which expects an empty request object and returns a CurrentUser object.

 For API client purposes, you can mostly ignore the numbers and see this as a data class.
 Note the `repeated` keyword for the `accounts` field.
 This indicates an array of values.